KiandaBPM/docs/content/docs/platform/connectors/sql-server.md

    - **Display name** - type in a name for your SQL server connector.
 This is used to distinguish between different data connectors on your platform.
    - **Server** - the name of the server you want to access or the IP address where the server is hosted.
 When you are running a local server on your machine you can use `localhost` as the server name.
    - **Database** - the name of the database from your server that you want to connect to.
    - **Trusted connection** - enable windows trusted connection.
-Only available when using with Kianda cloud connector, enabling this will automatically enable the **Use Kianda Cloud Connect** option. this option will use the connector service credentials to connect to the destination datasource.
+Only available when using with Kianda cloud connector, enabling this will automatically enable the **Use Kianda Cloud Connect** option.
+This option will use the connector service credentials to connect to the destination datasource.
 Having this option enabled will automatically hide the **User** and **Password** fields.
    - **User** - username used to log into the server.
 Note that in order to log into a server with a username and password, the user must be a **system admin** for the connection to be successful.
    - **Password** - password used to log into the server.
    - **Use Kianda Cloud Connect** - by default this option is disabled, the cloud connect is used to **create a connection** between a **locally run SQL server** and **Kianda** itself.
 To learn more about **Kianda Cloud Connect** and how to create a connection between Kianda and your PC, go to [Kianda Cloud Connect](/docs/platform/connectors/kianda-cloud-connect/).
 Check this option if you want to connect to a server that is running on your local machine.
 When **Use Kianda Cloud Connect** is enabled, a **Connectors** option appears.